peterviegas/helpdesk-backend/README.md

 ---
 #### Technicians
 ##### PUT - CPF Validation
 - Validates the CPF according to Brazilian rules.
-- Checks if the CPF already exists in the database to avoid duplicating a Technicians.
+- Checks if the CPF already exists in the database to avoid duplicating of Technician.
-- Checks if the e-mail already exists in the database to avoid duplication a Technicians.
+- Checks if the e-mail already exists in the database to avoid duplication of Technician.

 ##### POST - Seller Update
 - Receives the ID as a parameter and the body contains the information to be updated.